NewDark90/privacy-coins-2021/post/coins-all.md

 **Why this coin isn't with the other privacy coins?**:

-Might be a fine psuedo-stablecoin, it's hard to tell.
+Might be a fine pseudo-stablecoin, it's hard to tell.
 I can't find any mention of privacy tech on their website beyond a very vague poorly worded statement.

 **References**:
 - [https://cryptocoin.news/press-releases/heres-why-you-should-choose-counos-x-for-your-financial-transfers-46095/](https://cryptocoin.news/press-releases/heres-why-you-should-choose-counos-x-for-your-financial-transfers-46095/)